zopefoundation/zc.zodbwsgi/src/zc/zodbwsgi/README.txt

    support for the underlying demostorage.

    If a value is provided, it'll check for that header in the request.
 If found and its value is "push" or "pop" it'll perform the relevant operation.

-   Note that the push/pop action is performed _before_ the route inside the application is invoked.
+The middleware will return a response indicating the action taken _without_ processing the rest of the pipeline.

    Also note that this only works if the underlying storage is a DemoStorage.